Taiko2k/Tauon/docs/usage.md

 - Drag and drop files and folders from your file manager.

-- Tracks will import to currently open playlist.
-Importing can take a while for large music collections.
+- Importing can take a while for large music collections.
 After importing, right click playlist tab and select 'Sort Tracks' to ensure tracks are ordered correctly.

 ##### Updating Library: